domperor/colonADR/README.md

 ## Installation

-You can install the development version of apcadrJed like so:
+You can install the development version of colonADR like so:

 ``` r
 remotes::install_github("domperor/colonADR")